mlcommons/inference/recommendation/dlrm/pytorch/README.md

 `day_23` |  44152268  |  08e251af4f3d1e8771ea15e405f39600

 3. The Criteo fake dataset can be created in place of the real datasets in order to facilitate debugging and testing.
-We provide a fake (random) data generator that can be used to quickly generate data samples in a format compatible with both original and mlperf binary loaders.
+We provide a fake (random) data generator that can be used to quickly generate data samples in a format compatible with both original and mlcommons binary loaders.
 Please use the following script in `./tools` to quickly create random samples for the corresponding models, which will be placed into `./fake_criteo` directory.
 ```
 ./make_fake_criteo.sh [kaggle|terabyte0875|terabyte]
 mv ./fake_criteo .. && cd ..